 Execution time.
 Figure 7 shows the normalized execution time of the PARSEC applications on our 5 processor configurations.
 The figure is organized as in Figure 4.
-We see that Fe-Sp and Fe-Fu increase the average execution time over Base by a substantial 61% and 171%, respectively.
-On the other hand, IS-Sp and IS-Fu increase the execution time by 20% and 65%, respectively.
-Similar numbers are attained with RC.
-These slowdowns are smaller than in SPEC programs.
+We see that, under TSO, IS-Sp decreases the average execution time over Base by 0.8%, and IS-Fu increases it by 13.7%.
+Under RC, IS-Sp and IS-Fu increase the average execution time over Base by 3.0% and 14.8%, respectively.
+These slowdowns are smaller than in the SPEC programs.